riccardobertolini/lofi-music/README.md

 # Lofi-Music 🎵

-A React 18 project, created for fun.
+A React 18 + NextJS project, created for fun.
 I was tired to open YouTube for some lofi music when working 🤭.

 A live demo for a quick preview, is available [👉 clicking here](https://www.lofimusic.dev/).

 ### Project details:
+* NextJS 13
 * React 18 with useEffect and useState;
 * TypeScript
-* Vite for application management
 * Styled Components
 * Components/Layout based
 * Prettier for better readability